Froskurinn: Career

 Before she began coaching, Black was a semi-professional League of Legends player.
 In 2014, she joined Robert Morris University Illinois as League of Legends coach.
 After one year with the team, she left for a coaching role with a professional Chinese team Roar.
 She was also a coach for Team Dignitas EU until 2015.

 Black began her casting career in 2015 after joining the English broadcast team of the League of Legends Pro League (LPL) and became the first English-speaking woman to commentate a live, professional League of Legends match.
 In 2019, Black left the LPL to join the League of Legends European Championship (LEC) broadcast team.
 She left the LEC in 2021.

 Black co-hosted Xplay on the relaunched G4 network.
-In a January 2022 episode, Black criticized "sexism in the gaming industry", stating that the viewers of the program objectified the previous G4 hosts Morgan Webb and Olivia Munn.
-On September 14, 2022, the network announced that 20–30 staff members had been laid off.
-Black responded to the layoffs by tweeting a GIF stating, "I survived."
-This resulted in backlash from many viewers, criticizing the post as insensitive to the employees who were laid off.
-Later that week, Comcast, the parent company of G4, bought out the remainder of Black's contract, terminating her employment.
+In a January 2022 episode, Black criticized sexism in the gaming industry, stating that the viewers of the program objectified the previous G4 hosts Morgan Webb and Olivia Munn.
+In late 2022, 20–30 staff members were laid off by the network, and the remainder of Black's contract was bought out by its parent company, Comcast, terminating her employment.

 In January 2023, Black announced she would retire from the esports industry.